eXascaleInfolab/orbits/README.md

     $ mono TestingFramework.exe
 ```

+The test suite with the default setup will take ~20 hours to finish.

 - **Results**: All results will be added to `Results` folder.
 The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/.../.../.../error/`.
 The runtime results of all algorithms will be added to: `Results/.../.../.../runtime/`.
 The plots of the recovered blocks will be added to the folder `Results/.../.../.../plots/`.

-- **Warning**: The test suite with the default setup will take ~20 hours to finish.

 - **Scenarios creation**: To compare (externally) your technique against the benchmark results, we provide a command to export the missing scenarios/patterns for a given dataset: